Juliet-Simpson/Find-A-Bible-Quote/README.md

     * The delete buttons for quotes will open a modal asking the user to confirm the quote delete before deleting it from the database.
     * The Edit buttons on the my quotes page will navigate to an Edit Quote page which looks the same as the add quote page but will be prepoulated with values for the quote being edited.
 There will be an option here to cancel the edit, which will return to the My Quotes page or a button to submit the edited quoote.

-* There will be a My Comments page listing the quotes on which a user has commented.
-All the comments for a quote will be shown but the ones made by the user will have buttons to edit or delete the comment.
+* My Comments page listing the quotes on which a user has commented.
+    * All the comments for a quote will be shown but the ones made by the user will have buttons to edit or delete the comment.
     * The edit comment button on my quotes page will open a modal with a form for editing the comment.
-There will be buttons to submit or cancel.
-The delete button will open a confirm delete modal.
+There will be buttons to submit or cancel this form.
+    * The delete comment button will open a confirm delete modal.

-* The ADMIN page for users logged in as admin will show all the quotes in the database with buttons to lead to the edit page for editing them or to open the confirm delete modal to delete them.
-The comments will be displayed for each quote in the same structure as on the other pages.
+* ADMIN page for users logged in as admin will show all the quotes in the database with their associated comments.
+    * Quotes will have buttons leading to the edit page for editing them and to the confirm delete modal for deleting them.
+    * The comments will be displayed for each quote in the same structure as on the other pages.
 Admin will have a button with each comment to delete it but not to edit it.

 ### **4. Skeleton**